Position

 How long does it take to become a Propulsion Engineer?

-Pursuing a career as a Propulsion Engineer involves a mix of education and hands-on experience.
+Pursuing a career as a Propulsion Engineer involves a mix of education, training, and experience.
 Most professionals start with a bachelor's degree in aerospace engineering, mechanical engineering, or a related field.
 This degree usually takes four years to complete.
-During this time, students learn about the principles of flight, thermodynamics, and fluid dynamics.
+During this time, students learn about the principles of flight, thermodynamics, and materials science.

 Propulsion Engineer Job Description Sample